isomerpages/moh-hib/_for-public/What HIA Means for Patients/Health Information and the NEHR.md

 care to you.</p>
 <p>Read on to find out more about NEHR or&nbsp;<a href="https://www.synapxe.sg/healthtech/national-programmes/national-electronic-health-record-nehr/faq" rel="noopener noreferrer nofollow" target="_blank">visit Synapxe’s website</a>&nbsp;for
 more information.</p>
-<h2>Closing the last mile on achieving a comprehensive overview of patients' medical histories</h2>
-<p>All public healthcare institutions have onboarded the NEHR, with private
-hospitals preparing to join.
-75% of private primary care clinics are already connected through Healthier SG.</p>
-<p>NEHR consolidates key health information from various healthcare institutions
-through seamless system-to-system integration.
-This allows for better care quality, lowers costs and improves patient safety.</p>
-<p>However, while we have achieved good coverage, gaps remain.
-Private specialist
-clinics, clinical and radiological laboratories, dental clinics, and retail pharmacies are not yet onboarded.</p>
-<p>HIB closes the last mile through mandatory contribution, ensuring comprehensive
-coverage across Singapore's healthcare landscape.
-When fully implemented, most healthcare interactions in Singapore will contribute to and benefit from the shared health record.</p>
-<p>Read on to learn more about what this means for you, and how MOH will
-continue to safeguard your health information.</p>
 <p></p>